n11software/link/README.md

 Link is a web server library for C++ built with a focus of speed.

 ## Build and Install Link
-Make sure you install CMake, GCC, Ninja, and OpenSSL.
+Make sure you install CMake, GCC, Ninja, zlib, and OpenSSL.

 >   ------------------------------------------------------------------------------
 >